zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

 When successful, the `src/imperative.ts` file contains the new configurations.

-**To create a unique plug-in:** Make sure to change the plug-in name, display name, and description according to your project.
+**To create a unique plug-in:** Change the plug-in name, display name, and description according to your project.

 ## Adding third-party packages